2026 Road to the Kentucky Derby

-The 2026 Road to the Kentucky Derby is a series of races through which horses qualified for the 2026 Kentucky Derby, which will be held on May 2.
+The 2026 Road to the Kentucky Derby was a series of races through which horses qualified for the 2026 Kentucky Derby, which was held on May 2.
 The field for the Derby was limited to 20 horses, with up to four 'also eligibles' in case of a late withdrawal from the field.
 There were three separate paths for horses to take to qualify for the Derby: the main Road consisting of races in North America, the Japan Road consisting of four races in Japan, and the Euro/MidEast road consisting of ten races in England, Ireland, United Arab Emirates and France.
 The top five finishers in the specified races received points, with higher points awarded in the major prep races in March and April.
 Earnings in non-restricted stakes races acted as a tie breaker.